Blendify/blender-manual/blender_docs/manual/rigging/lattice.rst

    Linear, Cardinal, Catmull-Rom, B-Spline
 Outside
-   Takes only the verticies on the surface into account.
+   Takes only the vertices on the surface of the lattice into account.
 Vertex Group
-   TODO.
+   The strength of the influence assigned as a weight to the individual vertices in the selected vertex group.

 Usage